 During the Conclave shenanigans, we played tug of war.
 At one point, David challenged me to a 1 vs 1 tug of war match to prove which Section is best between 2N and 6W.
 As the referee counted down, David looked at me and said, “I’m about to show you why you were runner-up for Region Chief”.
 When the ref said go, in the name of Robbie Roadrunner, I pulled David off his feet and dragged him across the field.
 Arrowmen of 2N now know that 6W is the greatest Section!

 Overall, I had a great time in Central Wyoming!
 I was able to bring the Phoenix sun with me for the weekend and met some of the greatest arrowmen I have ever met.
 I learned of a cool new game and saw a service project successfully executed here.
 I am looking at bringing them to our own Conclave.
 Congratulations and best of luck to the new officers of 2N.

-Vince has served as a Section Chief in two different sections.
-He was the Section W3N Chief in 2015 – 2016 and is the current Section W6W Chief.
+Vincent has served as a Section Chief in two different sections.
+He was the Section W3N Chief in 2015 – 2016 and was the section W6W Chief in 2017-2018.